ARTIST RESIDENCY PROGRAM

-Residencies will be between one week and five months in duration and will be available from April 1 – September 1, 2021 in either the Dance Studio or the Off Center, depending on needs of the artists.
+Residencies can be requested in increments of one week duration and will be available from April 1 – September 1, 2021 in either the Dance Studio or the Off Center, depending on needs of the artists.

 - Dance Studio – A second floor dance studio.
 The room has hardwood floor, lots of windows, sound system, dance bars, mirrors on two walls, and a restroom.
 Dry materials only are allowed in this space.

 - The Off Center – A more public, first floor open space that has a large panoramic window looking out to the street.
 Historically, artists have utilized this window for unique exhibitions.
 The room has tile floor, utility sink in adjacent space, kitchen, and private restrooms.
 Water soluble materials only are allowed in this space.